houcharlie/GXLI97.github.io/_posts/paella.md

 The past few weeks, I've been cooking paella at home and trying to perfect my technique!

 ## Ingredients
-I bought all of my ingredients at WholeFoods.
-I was trying to be as authentic as possible, but unfortunately WholeFoods was lacking in some ingredients and I had to make substitutions/deletions.
+I bought all of my ingredients at Whole Foods.
+I was trying to be as authentic as possible, but unfortunately Whole Foods was lacking in some ingredients and I had to make substitutions/deletions.
 For example, I replaced Spanish Bomba rice with Arborio, and could not find langoustines.
 But I think I got most of the rest of the ingredients!

 ## Attempt 1
 I used a 10-inch cast iron skillet and tried to follow [this recipe][1] as closely as possible.
-I made the decision to half the size.
+I made the decision to halve the size.
 Here is my finished product:

 <img style="text-align:center;" src="{{site.url}}/images/paella1.jpg'" width="200" alt="firstattempt">